rishanrahman96/product-recommendation/README.md

 ## Part 5: Creating the training loop

 Now that we have created our model and our dataset, we can use a training loop to achieve the weights of our model which shall be used in the feature extraction stage.
 To do this, we loop through our train dataloader, for each batch we make a prediction which is then used to calculate a loss.
 This is then backpropogated through the neural network.
 A training and validation loss is calculated for each epoch along with a validation accuracy.
 This, combined with our tensorboard visualisations are used to decide which epoch to use for the model weights.
 The weights are also stored in a folder called model evaluation.
+Initially, we reduced the size of our image to 64 x 64 in the custom pytorch dataset.
+This is because CUDA is not available on m1 macbook pros and it's own metal gpu does not increase the speed of computation enough.
+By lowering the image size, the task is less computationally intensive.
+We can then warm start the model again using the desired size and preloading the weights from before.

 ```python